-Chemotypes of landrace varieties
+Chemotypes of Landrace Varieties

 A landrace is a cannabis plant grown in its native environment and geographical region.
 Acapulco Gold, Panama Red, Afghanistan, and Durban Poison are thought to be examples of original landrace strains of cannabis domesticated for traditional cultivation.
 The cannabinoid profiles of these landraces represent an approximation of the cannabinoid profiles that nature intended before humans intervened with intensive breeding.
-Some landrace (or wild-type) subspecies of cannabis are thought to have produced low amounts of THC, whereas other subspecies may have produced high levels of THC.
+Some landrace (or wild) subspecies of cannabis are thought to have produced low amounts of THC, whereas other subspecies may have produced high levels of THC.

 Concentrates have taken the cannabis world by storm in recent years.
 Cannabis concentrates isolate and accumulate all of the most desirable properties from cannabis trichomes — namely cannabinoids and terpenes — into one product.
 You may have either heard of or used full-spectrum extracts, sauce, or distillate.
 All of these are forms of cannabis concentrates.

 Isolates, or extractions of a single phytocannabinoid or terpene, have also become more prominent in the arena of natural medicine.
-THCA crystalline, for example, has become a popular cannabis isolate of recent years.
+THCA crystalline, for example, has become a popular cannabis isolate in recent years.
 Crystalline and other cannabinoid isolates are pure concentrations of a single cannabinoid, and as a result may not be as potent as an extract with a full spectrum of cannabis compounds.
 Without terpenes and other compounds in the mix, there is no potential to benefit from the ensemble effect.